wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.1.2 - 2014/12/24 =
+* Tweak - Added support for product card image lazy load when [a3 Lazy Load plugin](https://wordpress.org/plugins/a3-lazy-load/) is installed.
+* Tweak - Updated plugin to be 100% compatible with WooCommerce Version 2.2.10
+* Tweak - Tested 100% compatible with WordPress Version 4.1
+* Tweak - Added link to a3 Lazy Load and a3 Portfolio plugins on admin dashboard yellow sidebar.
+* Fix - Infinite scroll bug on URLs that end with -#

 = 1.1.1 - 2014/09/12 =
 * Tweak - Tested 100% compatible with WooCommerce 2.2.2
 * Tweak - Tested 100% compatible with WordPress Version 4.0